instret/rust-book/src/ch10-03-lifetime-syntax.md

 {{#include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-16/output.txt}}
 ```

+>| It can be also explained as that, inside the inner scope, `x` owns O permission, then it borrowed by `r` which loses its O perm.
+When leaving the scope, `x` finds that it doesn't have the O perm and thus is not allowed to "drop", leading a "drop while still borrowed" error.

 The variable `x` doesn’t “live long enough.”
 The reason is that `x` will be out
 of scope when the inner scope ends on line 7.
 But `r` is still valid for the
 outer scope; because its scope is larger, we say that it “lives longer.”
 If